JasonDai1219/Predictive_model/README.md

 4. **Response variable** : `rating`.
 We chose this variable because the prediction could help people who want to post their unique food recipes to know whether the audience would like it or not.

-5. **Metric**: **accuracy**.
-It reveals the accuracy of our prediction model.
-Moreover, we think that **accuracy** is highly interpretable, thus allows us to better understand how different our predictions are compared to the real data.
+5. **Metric**: **precision**.
+It reveals the proportion of right predictions in or positive predictions of our prediction model.
+Moreover, we think that **precision** is highly interpretable, thus allows us to better understand how different our predictions are compared to the real data.

 **Further Data Cleaning**:
 `tags` and `description` are the two columns related to `rating`.
 For instance, people may prefer the recipes that are **"easy"** (appears in `tags`) or **"delicious"** (appears in `description`).
 In this way, we clean our data further by including the columns indicating whether each row contains the targeted words.
 Furthermore, looking at the `nutrition` column, people may prefer recipes with less calories, so we extract the **calories** of each recipe, which is the first element in the nutrition list of every list, and we also added a variable column that represents each recipe's published year, which we will use in later parts.